eCityclic-Solutions/product.recaptcha_invisible/README.rst

 product.recaptcha_invisible
 ===========================

-Recaptcha Invisible support for Plone.
+Google Recaptcha Invisible support for Plone.
 Provides a field and a widget ready to be used in zope schemas

 Features
 --------